 Previous generations' cultural identities were largely shaped by local context--the community they grew up in, the language they spoke, the traditions they participated in, the media they consumed (which was overwhelmingly local).
 Their identity was, in an important sense, given to them by their cultural environment.

 Today's young people--particularly urban, digitally connected young people--construct identities from a much wider palette.
 A teenager in Lagos may listen to K-pop, watch Japanese anime, follow American fashion trends, participate in Nigerian religious traditions, communicate in a mix of English, Yoruba, and internet slang, and move between these cultural identities depending on context.
+Understanding why cultures think differently helps explain why this blending does not erase cognitive and perceptual differences rooted in distinct cultural traditions.
 This is not confusion or rootlessness; it is a genuinely new form of cultural identity--cosmopolitan identity--that previous generations did not have the material conditions to develop.

 But cosmopolitan identity brings its own tensions:

-• Between surface-level engagement and deep understanding.
+- Between surface-level engagement and deep understanding.
 Global exposure to other cultures does not automatically produce deep understanding.
 Appreciating K-pop is not the same as understanding Korean culture.
 This gap between cultural consumption and cultural knowledge can produce superficial cosmopolitanism that mistakes familiarity with understanding.
+The difference between individualist and collectivist orientations, for instance, shapes everything from family expectations to career choices -- something no amount of media consumption alone can convey.

 The challenge for individuals and communities alike is to engage with the genuinely enriching possibilities of cultural globalization--the expanded horizons, the creative hybridity, the access to diverse perspectives--while maintaining meaningful connections to the specific cultural traditions, communities, and identities that provide rootedness, belonging, and depth.
 This is not a problem that has a single solution.
 It is an ongoing negotiation that each person, each community, and each generation must navigate in their own way, within the conditions that globalization has created and continues to reshape.